 Trade Credit Insurance

-The UK Government has announced it is to guarantee trade credit insurance to prevent a drought in coverage.
-Trade credit insurance insures suppliers selling goods against the company they are selling to defaulting on payment, giving businesses the confidence to trade with one another.
+The UK Government has announced it is to provide guarantees of up to £10 billion to Trade Credit Insurance (TCI) schemes in order to prevent a drought in coverage.
+TCI insures suppliers selling goods against the company they are selling to defaulting on payment, giving businesses the confidence to trade with one another.
 It is a popular tool for manufacturers, especially small and medium-sized businesses, to help manage their trade credit risk.
 However, insurers have warned they face a huge increase in claims as the number of companies struggling to pay their bills has shot up, meaning they could be forced to either stop offering cover or sharply increase premiums.
 The effects of this can ripple through supply chains, pressuring cash flows and taking otherwise viable businesses to the brink.

 A new online learning platform to help boost the nation’s skills while people are staying at home, has been launched.
 The Skills Toolkit is made up of free online courses, tools and resources to help you improve your digital and numeracy skills.